/ Docs

 EVM node

 DipDup can connect to any EVM-compatible node via JSON-RPC.
-It can be used as a "last mile" datasource for EVM indexes (data that is not in Subsquid Archives yet) or as a standalone datasource for handlers and hooks.
+It can be used as a "last mile" datasource for EVM indexes (data that is not in Subsquid Network yet) or as a standalone datasource for handlers and hooks.

 dipdup.yaml